EMPAT94/empat94.github.io/_gs/tutorial.md

 The birds weren't impressed, however.
 With a low guttural hiss, the big guy swooped down and headed towards Julie.
 The rest of the flock of perhaps ten to fifteen followed behind it.

 Our four companions admirably stood their ground.
 Carol intercepted the large bird with her daggers.
 Just as they were about to pierce the belly, the bird changed directions with a flap of its wings and dodged.
 The dagger scratched its tail nonetheless, just as its claws scraped past her wrists.
 Taro and Divin were doing better.
 Each one was hounded by three or four birds but it didn't seem like a major issue.
 Their swords had more reach after all.
 One vulture was already down.
-I noticed it was hit by Divin's freeze skill.
+I noticed it was hit by Divin's freeze Skill.

 Just as the rest of the fowls reached the group, I joined the fight as well.
 I feared they might outnumber us and we'd have to run away again.
 The largest was still harassing Carol, while Julie had distanced herself a bit more from the chaos and was now shooting at the dissenters.
 She got in a hit now and then.
 Taro and Divin held their ground.
 I noticed Arya had arrived behind Julie as well, checking if her help was needed.